pingcap/docs-cn/troubleshoot-hot-spot-issues.md

 Meanwhile, the RowID in TiDB is also sequentially auto-incremental by default.
 When the primary key is not an integer type, you might also encounter the problem of write hotspots.

+In addition, when hotspots occur during the process of data writes (on a newly created table or partition) or data reads (periodic read hotspots in read-only scenarios), you can control the Region merge behavior using table attributes.
+For details, see [Control the Region merge behavior using table attributes](/table-attributes.md#control-the-region-merge-behavior-using-table-attributes).

 ### Index hotspots

 Index hotspots are similar to table hotspots.
 Common index hotspots appear in fields that are monotonously increasing in time order, or `INSERT` scenarios with a large number of repeated values.